BarrsX/recipe_app/README.md

 ## How to Run
 1. Clone the repository
 2. Open the project in Android Studio or VS Code
+3. Insert spoonacular api key into .env file
-3. Run the app on an emulator or physical device
+4. Run the app on an emulator or physical device